luke-grantham-rsa/xdw_file_playback/README.md

 For more detailed information, please open the Python Script SMW200A Instructions.dox

-R&S SMW200A CSV TO XDW PYTHON SCRIPT INSTRUCTIONS
 For any issues with this solution, please contact:
     Luke Grantham
     Application Engineer